GeorgeWebDevCy/gn-password-login-api/readme.txt

 * Initial public release of the hardened password login REST API.

 == Upgrade Notice ==

+= 1.2.0 =
+Adds a direct password reset endpoint and helper for issuing custom verification codes.

 = 1.1.0 =
 Adds registration and password reset endpoints for complete account management from external clients.